Director, Alberti Center for Bullying Abuse Prevention

 Bullying; Mental Health; School Environment; Social and Emotional Development

 Amanda Nickerson, PhD, NCSP, is a Professor and Director of the Dr. Jean M. Alberti Center for Bullying Abuse Prevention at the University at Buffalo, State University of New York.
 Dr. Nickerson’s research focuses on school crisis prevention and intervention, with a particular emphasis on violence and bullying.
 She has examined the role of schools, parents, and peers in preventing violence and enhancing the social-emotional strengths of children and adolescents.
 Dr. Nickerson is the lead author of Assessing, Identifying, and Treating Posttraumatic Stress Disorder at School (2009, Springer), co-author of School Crisis Prevention and Intervention: The PREPaRE Model (2009, 2016, National Association of School Psychologists [NASP]), and co-editor of Handbook of School Violence and School Safety: International Research and Practice, 2nd Edition (2012, Routledge), and co-author of Lockdown Drills: Connecting Research and Best Practices (2022, MIT Press).
-She has published over 95 journal articles and book chapters.
-Her research has been funded by the National Institutes of Health, the American Educational Research Association, the NYS Office of Child and Family Services, The Committee for Children, and the NYS Developmental Disabilities Planning Council.
+She has published over 130 journal articles and book chapters.
+Her research has been funded by the Institute of Education Sciences, the National Institutes of Health, the American Educational Research Association, the NYS Office of Child and Family Services, The Committee for Children, and the NYS Developmental Disabilities Planning Council.